SuyogPrasai/suyogprasai/README.md

 ## About Me

 I'm Suyog from Nepal, and I do web development.
-I am currently intermediate in Web developmennt.
+I am currently intermediate in Web development.
 I know the programming languages: python and javascript.
 I sometimes even use WordPress for web development.
 I also enjoy UI, UX, and design in general.
 You can check out my Twitter at https://twitter.com/suyog_prasai.

 ## Skills and Experience
 * ⚛ Javasript